asjathahamedma/Tobjobs-Auto-Mailer/README.md

 * **Detailed Logging & Summary:** Provides real-time feedback in the terminal and saves a detailed log file in the /logs directory.
 A complete summary is displayed after every run.
 * **Secure & Professional Structure:** Follows best practices by separating source code, data, and logs, and uses a .env file to keep credentials safe and out of the main codebase.

+## **Project in Action**

+Here is a live demo of the script running.
+It identifies new/missed jobs, extracts the contact details, sends personalized emails, and provides a final summary.

 ## **How It Works: The Automation Workflow**

 The system is orchestrated by the run\_automation.py script, which executes a two-step process: